Skip to content

 pulled smoked pork shoulder on a tray with bbq sauce and buns

-Smoking obviously requires you to have a smoker and plenty of time to smoke it.
+Smoking requires you to have a smoker and plenty of time to smoke it.
 I would suggest setting aside at least 10 hours of your day to prepare and smoke this pork shoulder properly.

 Difference Between a Pork Butt and a Pork Shoulder

 A butt is meatier and has more marbling than a pork shoulder.
 The pork butt sits a little higher as well towards the back area, while the shoulder is further down on that same cut of meat towards the top of the leg.
-Together these two cuts of meat are commonly known as the butt shoulder.
+Together these two cuts of beef are commonly known as the butt shoulder.
 The bottom part of the shoulder and into the leg is known as the picnic shoulder, which maybe you’ve heard before.

 Best Wood for Smoked Pork Shoulder